yg211/acl20-ref-free-eval/README.md

 In the example above, it extracts the top-15 sentences from each source document to build the *pseudo reference summaries*, and rate the summaries by measuring their semantic similarity with the pseudo references.
-*generate_summary.py* provides a working example.

-### Generate Summaries
+### Generate Summaries (*generate_summary.py*)
-*generate_summary.py* provides an example for using the unsupervised metric as rewarads to train a RL-based summarizer.
+You can also use the unsupervised metrics as rewards to train a RL-based summarizers to generate summaries:

 ```python
 # read source documents
 reader = CorpusReader()